Australia’s aged care system offers a variety of services to support the diverse care needs of older Australians.

 Permanent residential care needs by dementia status (ACFI)

 This section is based on the ACFI up to 30 June 2022 because the AN-ACC does not collect information about health conditions (including dementia).
-For more information on the ACFI, see the Care need ratings in permanent residential care (ACFI) section.
+For more information on the ACFI, see Care need ratings in permanent residential care (ACFI).

 People with dementia tend to have higher care needs than people without dementia.
 These differences are also reflected in care need ratings of people in permanent residential care, as assessed by the ACFI.
 To learn more about how dementia affects people in Australia, see the dementia topic on the AIHW website.